 In order to understand why so many players are willing to spend money on microtransactions in games, one must understand a key economic concept: Consumer surplus.

-The modern age of game analytics has enabled a similar level of observation and adjustment in treatment for gamers, and the revelation that f2p games subsist mostly on whales the same way casinos do.
+Just as casinos sort players by monitoring their behavior closely, the modern age of game analytics has enabled a similar level of observation and adjustment in treatment for gamers, and the revelation that f2p games subsist mostly on whales the same way casinos do.

 - How much has the player paid for the game initially?

 - How much value are they getting from the game after that initial investment?
 That’s the consumer surplus.

 - How much additional money can they spend in the game to close the gap between 1 and 2?

 Of course, there are myriad game design questions to answer as well, plus questions of marketing and even ethics, but those are all topics for another time.